robisim74/AngularSPAWebAPI/README.md

 # Angular SPA Web API

 > **Angular 2+** Single Page Application with an ASP.NET Core Web API that uses token authentication.
-> The _Resource Owner Password Credentials grant_ (ROPC) OAuth2 flow is implemented using IdentityServer4,
+> The OAuth 2.0 _Resource Owner Password Credentials grant_ (ROPC) is implemented using IdentityServer4
-> Identity as membership system and claims based authorization with a SQLite database.
+> and ASP.NET Core Identity as membership system with a SQLite database.

 Get the [Changelog](https://github.com/robisim74/AngularSPAWebAPI/blob/master/CHANGELOG.md).